 Step 4(a): Create Session for XML Generator Transformation in Informatica

 For this Informatica XML Generator Transformation example, we created a Non-reusable Session.
-In order to create Non-reusable Session, Please navigate to Tasks Menu and select the Create option as shown below.
+To create Non-reusable Session, Please navigate to Tasks Menu and select the Create option.

 Please provide a unique name for this session.
 Here, we are naming it as s_XMLGenerator.
-Once you click on the Create button, a new window called Mappings will be opened.
+Once you click on the Create button, a new window called Mappings opened.

 Here you have to select the mapping that you want to associate with this session i.e., m_xml_generator.